Module key_def

 new

-Parameters: - parts (table) – field numbers and types.
-There must be at least one part and it must have at least fieldno and type.
+) – field numbers and types.
+There must be at least one part.
+Every part must contain the attributestype

 parts